RahulMR42/oci-arch-ci-cd-devops/README.md

     `kubectl -n example get services`

 - where `example` is the namespace for the cluster.

-You should be able to copy the `EXTERNAL-IP` and paste it on the browser to access the Node.JS application.
+You can copy the `EXTERNAL-IP` and paste it on the browser to access the Node.JS application.

 ## Destroy the Deployment
 When you no longer need the deployment, you can run this command to destroy it: